 Have you tried a weird or wacky watersport recently?
 Let us know in the comments below or share your pictures with us on social media.
 Don’t forget to check out our watersports pages for more information.

-Don’t forget, next year is Scotland’s Year of Coasts and Waters 2020 – the perfect time to try something new!
+Don’t forget, this year is Scotland’s Year of Coasts and Waters 2021 – the perfect time to try something new!